Modified cars - what you need to know

 - make sure they are approved by the vehicle manufacturer

 - give adequate clearance between tyre and bodywork

 Modifications to the suspension which is the fitment of stiffer springs and lowering kits, should be only be done where the car's road handling will not be compromised.
 This work must be carried out by a professional engineer.

 Modifications to your car's brakes must at all times be carried out by a professional engineer.
 Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to make sure that the brakes you intend fitting are approved and will not involve any major change of existing mounting points.

 - meet with current legislation

 All exhaust silencers must be maintained in a good and efficient working order.
 You will be breaking the law if you remove a silencer or make any change that would make that vehicle emit a noise louder than the original exhaust before it was modified.

-To read more about the above car modifications you can download a copy of the 'Modified Cars - what you need to know' leaflet or you can contact Driver & Vehicle Agency (DVA) directly.
+To read more about car modifications you can download a copy of the 'Modified Cars - what you need to know' leaflet at the link below or you can contact Driver & Vehicle Agency (DVA) directly.